 Finally, subtitling is a very effective way to market videos online.
 Since search engines aren’t able to accurately read video content, they rely primarily on the video’s title and description content.
 Translated subtitles will increase the clicks from search engines, as well as your overall global visibility.

-From audio transcription, to translation, to fully validated, subtitled videos in multiple languages, Interpro’s comprehensive video subtitling services will help you get your message across to your target audience.
+From audio transcription, to translation, to fully validated, subtitled videos in multiple languages, Interpro’s comprehensive video subtitling services, certified to ISO 9001:2015 and ISO 17100:2015 standards, will help you get your message across to your target audience.